BoundlessCarrot/simple-raytracer/README.md

 Note that the bigger your message the longer the rendering is going to take, and it already takes a while as is :)

 ![rendered img](/ekr.png)

+## Usage

+  1. Get your `sphere_positions`, `NUM_COLUMNS`, and `NUM_LINES` from the python script and place them into the relevant zig variables
+     - You can create your own art [here](https://asciiflow.com/#/)
+  2. Run with `zig build-exe raytracer.zig && ./raytracer > img.ppm`
+     - You can also use the `-O ReleaseFast` flag to speed up the execution
+  3. Then, with imagemagick installed, run `convert img.ppm img.png` to convert the image to a png format